-Paris is a city built on a a grand scale, but kids like things on the smaller side, built on a scale they can relate to.
+Paris is a city built on a grand scale, but kids like things on the smaller side, built on a scale they can relate to.

-1. The Museum De Carnavalet offers a bit of a hodge-podge of Paris history, with paintings, antique furniture and even a small guillotine.
+The Museum De Carnavalet offers a bit of a hodgepodge of Paris history, with paintings, antique furniture and even a small guillotine.
 But her favorite room, on the ground floor, had miniatures of Paris’ neighborhoods at various points in history.
 She poured over all the details and asked tons of questions and began making up her own stories about what was going on inside these scaled-down villages.
 The same room also featured old store signs, which were amusing.
 For example, an antique copper mermaid advertising a fish store.

-3. After you’ve toured Versailles and it’s gardens, venture over to the petite Norman hamlet where Marie Antoinette would pretend to be a peasant amid idyllic cottages, a stream, a water mill and tunnels of trellised grape vines.
-TT would have been happy to play alongside her and who wouldn’t?
+After you’ve toured Versailles and it’s gardens, venture over to the petite Norman hamlet where Marie Antoinette would pretend to be a peasant amid idyllic cottages, a stream, a water mill and tunnels of trellised grape vines.
+Tiny Traveler would have been happy to play alongside her and who wouldn’t?

 NOTE: Wear sturdy walking shoes.
 The grounds are rougher going than you would expect.

-Small enough to eat in a few bites and always displayed in a rainbow of colors and flavors, they quickly became TT’s go-to afternoon treat.
+Small enough to eat in a few bites and always displayed in a rainbow of colors and flavors, they quickly became her go-to afternoon treat.
 You can buy one of every color and decide on your favorite (she favored raspberry and lemon, I liked pistachio and coffee).

-A hidden playground
+5. Find a hidden playground

 5. After you are awed by Notre Dame and your child has asked for the third time, “Can we leave now?” walk around to the gated Square Jean XXIII, directly behind the cathedral.
 There is a small but good quality playground crawling with kids from all over the world.
 Tiny Traveler romped with a girl from Italy while we ate sandwiches on a nearby bench.
 She had enough fun that she was even willing to hit more churches and museums afterward.